-CCT 1245 CEILING AND ROOFING FRAMING - This course will apply the techniques of cutting and assembly of framing materials based on predetermined specifications.
-(5 sch: 1 hr. lecture, 8 hr. lab) Prerequisite: None
+CCT 1245 CEILING AND ROOFING FRAMING - This course will apply the techniques of cutting and

 CCT 2133 MILLWORK -This course includes principles of building and installation of cabinet drawers and shelves.
 (3 sch: 1 hr. lecture, 4 hr. lab) Prerequisite: None